 It is safe to say that as the industry continues towards a new healthcare world of ACOs and HIEs, the numbers will grow and the need for unified governance, standard information security controls, and effective risk management will also grow.

 The current number of individuals included in breach notifications by healthcare providers as of the date of the writing of this column is greater than 16 million.
-You can view which organizations reported breaches along with the reason why on the HHC website at: http://www.hhs.gov/ocr/privacy/hipaa/administrative/breachnotificationrule/postedbreaches.html .
+Health organizations are required to follow the breach notification rule and omnibus rule of HIPAA and HITECH compliance.
+View which organizations reported breaches, along with the reason why, on the HHS website here.

 The most common reason for electronic breach is lost or stolen media, mainly portable devices.
 The biggest overall risk of breach continues to be from internal workforce either accidentally or intentionally, out of curiosity, for financial gain, or other reasons looking at records that is not part of their role.
 If single organizations continue to experience breaches, how much information security risk vulnerabilities could there be at multiple organizations that are members of ACOs and HIEs?
 For starters, let’s explore some history of healthcare information technology.